What is certolizumab?

 How is certolizumab given?

 Certolizumab is injected under the skin of the abdomen or thigh.

-It can be injected by your doctor, nurse, carer or by you.
-If injecting yourself be sure to follow the detailed instructions carefully to ensure the best response.
-It is particularly important to change the injection site each time.
+- It can be injected by your doctor, nurse, carer or by you.
+If injecting yourself, be sure to follow the detailed instructions carefully to ensure the best response.
+It is particularly important to change where you inject each time.

 What is the dosage?